J-O-B/manage-my-web/readme.md

     Meeting Room:

     Providing a browser based meeting room to meet with clients and discuss progress in their order, or discuss strategies with members.
+    Unfortunately the service for this seems to be only a paid option and I did not have the time to create a meeting room from scratch, hence why it has not been implemented.
 <br>

     Automated Web Page Development:

     This feature is almost functional, and uses a rest api that I have created in an external flask application, to take in user data, such as website name and other features, before generating a website pack.
 This pack includes a static html document, as well as the relevant CSS and Javascript.

 ------------------